Types and Sources of Rolling Stock

 Australia or used components of these cars in new replica cars (see Veterans From Down Under).

-However, the Australian government has prohibited further export of these cars,
+However, the Australian government has limited further export of these cars,

-so this source is no longer available.
+so this source is questionable.
 Several other operations used cars from

 Portugal—in most cases standard gauge cars from Porto (Memphis,